 Stay tuned to our latest news

 Everyone looks forward to getting a long break during the holidays.
-During the season, we often make unhealthy food choices while working out takes a back seat.
-Even simple mobility exercises become a lot less of a priority for most people.
+During this time, we often neglect our health routines, forget about our wellness, and get into unhealthy habits.
+Making healthy food choices and working out during this season take a back seat, whilst simple mobility exercises become a lot less of a priority for most people.

-It’s time to kickstart 2023 with real progress in your wellness goals.
-If you’re ready, start maximising your Instagram feed for inspiration and tips.
-We chat with Physical Therapist Dr Devon Hoffman to help you stay motivated and fit.
-With over 169,000 followers on Instagram, Dr Devon is on a mission to spread the word about how important mobility is to our overall health and fitness!
+But if you’re ready to kickstart 2023, a year of real progress with your wellness goals, then it’s time to start maximising your Instagram feed for inspiration and tips.
+With over 169,000 followers on Instagram, Physical Therapist Dr Devon Hoffman is on a mission to spread the word about how important mobility is to our overall health and fitness.
+Below is our chat with him.

 1. Hi Dr Devon!
 Can you tell us about yourself?